rwx-777/tls-cc-tools/README.md

 5. Important: I am unsure if FCS_TLSC_EXT_1_1_TEST_1 works!
 6. Uncomment or recomment the Tests you need in Tests.c.

-# Whats new & what did we change
-- made it compatible with OpenSSL 1.0.1, 1.0.2 and 1.1.x
-- fixed a bug that caused it to loop when TLS shutdown resulted in an error
-- logic bugs in if() statements
-- remove test/debug printfs

 ## About This Project